HL7/FHIRPath/input/pages/index.md

 [modelinfo.xsd](modelinfo.xsd)

 > Note: The model information file included here is not a normative aspect of the FHIRPath specification.
-It is the same model information file used by the [Clinical Quality Framework Tooling](http://github.com/cqframework/clinical_quality_language) and is included for reference as a simple formalism that meets the requirements described in the normative <<reflection,Reflection>> section above.
+It is the same model information file used by the [Clinical Quality Framework Tooling](http://github.com/cqframework/clinical_quality_language) and is included for reference as a simple formalism that meets the requirements described in the normative [Reflection](#reflection) section above.

 As discussed in the section on case-sensitivity, each model used within FHIRPath determines whether or not identifiers in the model are case-sensitive.
 This information is provided as part of the model information and tooling should respect the case-sensitive settings for each model.